 You will be able to submit your EU Undergraduate Scholarship application form before you have confirmed your place with us, but applications will not be considered until you have firmly accepted your place at the University of Northampton and exam results are confirmed.

-Please note: Students who do not submit an EU Undergraduate Scholarship application form, or submit their form after the deadline of 31 August 2018 will not be considered even if they satisfy the other eligibility criteria.
+Please note: Students who do not submit an EU Undergraduate Scholarship application form will not be considered even if they satisfy the other eligibility criteria.